6.7 Evaluate module

 --

-The final part of this book will cover the internal workings of synchronous operations (sync ops).
+The final part of this chapter will cover the internal workings of synchronous operations (sync ops).
 With our existing knowledge of sync ops, we are prepared to deepen our understanding in the upcoming section.

 Last updated